 Programs use specific, predetermined criteria to identify potentially at-risk beneficiaries for enrollment in a PRR.
-Louisiana's specific criteria are checked below:
+Mississippi's specific criteria are checked below:

-✓ Filling a certain number of controlled substance prescriptions ~ Filling a certain number of other prescriptions ✓ Utilizing a certain number of pharmacies to obtain controlled substances ~ Visiting a certain number of prescribers to obtain controlled substances ✓ Visiting a certain number of emergency rooms ✓ Obtaining a certain number of controlled substances in the same therapeutic class ✓ Referral/recommendation ✓ Other Showing a consistent pattern of misuse taking the form of either overuse or unwise use of program benefits.
+~ Filling a certain number of controlled substance prescriptions ✓ Filling a certain number of other prescriptions ~ Utilizing a certain number of pharmacies to obtain controlled substances ~ Visiting a certain number of prescribers to obtain controlled substances ~ Visiting a certain number of emergency rooms ~ Obtaining a certain number of controlled substances in the same therapeutic class ~ Other Using Medicaid services at a frequency or amount that is not medically necessary, as determined in accordance with utilization guidelines established by the state.

-© 2016 The Pew Charitable Trusts
+$\hbox{@}$ 2016 The Pew Charitable Trusts